You can read some of my other work (letters, articles, and blog posts) by checking out the websites and publications below:

 Submissions: A blog launched by the Rutgers University Muslim Student Association, and Alhamdulillah for the 2013-2014 academic year, I had the very fun job of Editor-in-Chief (I wrote some posts, too).

-Got Wudu: With one article about sports fan culture published in Spring 2013 and another in Summer 2013 about Muslim Basketball, Got Wudu taught me a lot about editing, interviewing, communicating, and magazine writing.
+Got Wudu: With one article about sports fan culture published in Spring 2013 and another the following summer about Muslim Basketball, Got Wudu taught me a lot about editing, interviewing, communicating, and magazine writing.

 American Muslim Mom: What started as tediously compiling the Top 50 Muslim Mom Blogs turned into a wonderful friendship, ambitious new projects, and a newfound love for blogging!
 I owe my pursuit of online media and the birth of my own blog to this site and its founder, Ponn Sabra.
 It’s been a great ride between the e-book editing, Eid Gift Guide, and reviews.
 Huge shout out to “Khalto” Ponn, jazakillahu khayr for everything!